 \begin{theorem} A complete graph accommodates a one-qubit HHL via all-qubit fixing. \end{theorem}

-\begin{proof} The degree matrix, $D$, is a diagonal matrix with all $N$ entries taking the value $(N-1)$, and thus the condition $l_{ii}=l_{jj}$ is satisfied.
-Furthermore, since a complete graph is all-to-all connected by construction, $l_{ij}=-1, \forall i\neq j$.
-Thus, the second condition is satisfied too.
-Therefore, the Laplacian of a complete graph satisfies Theorem \ref{th:condonlapmat}, and hence Theorem \ref{th:lapmat}.

-An important implication for the complete graph is that one need not \textit{find} an eigenvector; the $1$ and $-1$ entries of $\vec{b}$ can be placed anywhere and such a resulting $\vec{b}$ is still an eigenvector. \end{proof}
+The first theorem shows that for effective resistance computations using only a 1-qubit all-qubit fixed HHL calculation, the input state has to be an eigenvector of the graph Laplacian.
+The second theorem provides the conditions on $L$ for possessing such an eigenvector, whereas the third provides a graph construction so that the graph Laplacian has such an eigenvector.
+The fourth theorem shows that a complete graph allows for all-qubit fixing.

-For illustration, we consider the simple cases of an all-to-all connected hexagon and an all-to-all connected octagon.
-An all-to-all connected graph would lead to a complete graph and $\vec{I} = \delta_i - \delta_j$ (refer section \ref{sm:nlspexample}) happens to be one of the eigenvectors of the Laplacian matrix of a complete graph.
+We consider two instances of the complete graph family to compute effective resistance on quantum hardware: all-to-all connected hexagon and all-to-all connected octagon.
+For complete graphs, $\vec{I} = \delta_i - \delta_j$ (refer section S.3 of Supplemental Material) happens to be one of the eigenvectors of the Laplacian matrix.
 After QPE measurement, one would obtain a single peak in the histogram corresponding to the eigenvector.
 This, effectively, would reduce the circuit to one-qubit circuit consisting of HHL ancillary qubit.
-For all-to-all connected hexagon graph, we executed one-qubit circuit containing $RY(0.3349)$ on IonQ Forte-1 quantum device.
-The average PFD of effective resistance over 5 repeats with $1000$ shots was obtained to be $2.72$ percent.
-For an all-to-all connected octagon graph, we executed one qubit circuit with gate $RY(\pi)$ on IonQ Forte-1 quantum device yielded an average PFD of $0.200$ with $1000$ shots and $5$ repeats. \\
+For all-to-all connected hexagon graph, we execute a one-qubit circuit containing $RY(0.3349)$ on IonQ Forte-1.
+The average PFD over 5 repeats with $1000$ shots was $2.72$ percent.
+For an all-to-all connected octagon, we execute a one- qubit circuit with gate $RY(\pi)$ on IonQ Forte-1 quantum device, to obtain an average PFD of $0.200$ with $1000$ shots and $5$ repeats. \\